AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-tail.md

 #### Verifying the transient accumulated data.

-It ensures that all data in the transient accumulated data is empty, with the exception of the _public_call_requests_ and new contract contexts.
+It ensures that all data in the transient accumulated data is empty, with the exception of the _public_call_requests_.

 The _public_call_requests_ must adhere to a specific order, as verified in a [previous step](#verifying-ordered-arrays).

-The new contract contexts should be empty when there are no public call requests.
-In the event of propagation to the public kernels, they must also [conform to a specific order](#verifying-ordered-arrays).

 #### Verifying the constant data.